 Silver Music was founded by Ellen Rose Silver in 2005 after 14 rewarding years of teaching Suzuki cello.
 Ellen created the Ready Set Play class for children in her son’s preschool who were interested in exploring instruments, as a response to many parents asking which instrument their child should play and when and how to start them.
 She took the Pre-Twinkle stage of the Suzuki approach and added the physical and improvisational elements of Dalcroze methodology to help children develop the preliminary skills and interest in cello, violin, and piano before they chose one instrument for private study.
 Students then went on to study violin, cello, and piano when they were truly ready to learn from a teacher in a focused way.
+We’ve now incorporated viola and flute into our introductory and instrumental program.
 Our goal is to carry the enthusiasm generated in our beginning classes forward into the discipline and structure of the private lesson when children and parents are ready.

 Pedagogy and Curriculum

 Music making for children at Silver Music incorporates elements of the Suzuki Method and the Dalcroze Method of music education.
 The repetition, listening, imitation, structure, and small steps of the Suzuki Method are combined with the improvisation, musical discovery, and movement and rhythmic emphasis of the Dalcroze Method to offer children a broad range of experiences.

 Dr. Shinichi Suzuki realized that all children learn to speak their mother tongue through being exposed to language from an early age, learning in small, sequential steps, and being praised and supported in their efforts.
 He brilliantly applied these principles to the study of instrumental music and developed a fun and child-centered way to introduce string instruments to very young children.